kWAYTV/qr-code-generator/README.md

 ## 📜 License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## 💌 Contact
-If you want to contact me, you can reach me at `admin@kwayservices.top`.

 ## 🌟 Credits
 Built with ❤️ by [kWAY](https://github.com/kWAYTV).